William Slater Park Playground Replacement - Contract: 2019 Playgrounds - Group 1

 Parks issued the '2019 Playgrounds - Group 1' (8391) contract in late February for a 2-week period.

 At the bid opening held 4/4/2019, the only bid received was determined to be "non-responsive" due to the omission of a bid bond item.
 As such, the contract was rebid beginning 4/11/2019 and was opened/awarded 4/25/2019.
-Following approval of the bid through Board of Public Works and Common Council, work is anticipated to begin in mid-June on the contract.
+Following approval of the bid through Board of Public Works and Common Council, work began in mid-June on the contract.
+Please note that there are a total of five (5) playground sites in the contract - and the project start and end dates as shown on this page reflect for the contract overall.
+Work by Contractor Madison Commercial Landscapes, Inc.started at Doncaster Pak and continues at Walnut Grove Park in addition to William Slater Park.

 Parks begins the planning process for playground replacements in advance of the finalization of the budget in order to receive public input and develop design documents for bidding in early 2019.
 The first opportunity for input from the neighborhood on the design of the playground was at the Playgrounds - Group 1 Workshop held on 10/18/2018; the second was at a follow-up meeting held 12/6/2018.
 Materials from both sessions can be found in the links, below.